devsecopsgirl/internship-appsecco/docs/problem-statement.md

 6. Deployment of SuiteCRM on production server through jenkins pipeline.
 7. Identify suitable tools for SuiteCRM to perform SAST and generate a report.
 8. Identifying suitable tools for SuiteCRM to perform DAST and generate a report.
+9. Generating Software Bill of Materials of SuiteCRM for all dependencies.